vacp2p/vac.dev/projects.md

 Research into making private and provable computation using WASM that is verified using zero-knowledge proofs.

-### RAD - RFCs & Dissemination
+## RAD - RFCs & Dissemination

-**RFCs**: We build specifications for self-sustainable robust protocols with strong and modular privacy guarantees.
+**RFCs**: We build [specifications](https://rfc.vac.dev) for self-sustainable robust protocols with strong and modular privacy guarantees.
 [Rough consensus and running code](https://www.ietf.org/about/participate/tao/).

-**Dissemination**: We write papers and aim to collaborate closely with other institutions to build a bridge between industry and academia.
+**Dissemination**: We write papers and collaborate closely with other projects/institutions, and aim to build a bridge between industry and academia.

 ## Applied ZK & Explorations

 We build tools to enable new fundamental building blocks using cutting-edge zero-knowledge proof systems.
+For example, [Zerokit](https://github.com/vacp2p/zerokit/).